yotamMoshe7/React-Node-js-Insurance-App/README.md

 # React-Node-js-Insurance-App
-In this application you can fill out a form and receive an insurance offer based on form input.
+In the application you can fill out a form and receive an insurance offer based on form input.
-For building that app i used React Hooks, Redux, Redux Saga, Matirial Ui, Node Js backend and Styled Components.
+For building this app i used React Hooks, Redux, Redux Saga, Matirial Ui, Node Js backend and Styled Components.

 ## Form Page
 ![‏‏לכידה](https://user-images.githubusercontent.com/57434735/119360815-afd3e700-bcb3-11eb-86aa-f0eff7dcdb28.PNG)